 5. Enable employees to learn in the flow of work

-As previously mentioned, learning in the flow of work provides an integrated, microlearning approach to upskilling that supports employees in their day-to-day tasks.
+As we have discussed, learning in the flow of work provides an integrated, microlearning approach to upskilling that supports employees in their day-to-day tasks.

-A “learn by doing” method allows for immediate application of new skills, which enhances retention and relevance.
+A “learn by doing” method allows employees to apply what they learn immediately, enhancing knowledge retention.
 By delivering learning in the work context, this strategy minimizes disruption and removes the need for employees to step away from their workstations to participate in traditional learning environments.
 It offers a seamless, just-in-time learning experience that is both efficient and highly relevant to the tasks at hand.

 Invest in a digital adoption platform (DAP) like Whatfix to deliver in-app guided learning in the flow of work.
 Whatfix provides contextual, in-app guidance and support that helps users navigate complex software without leaving their workflow, with in-app content like Tours, Flows, Task Lists, Field Validations, Smart Tips, Self Help, and more, all enabling employees with contextual guidance and support inside their workflows.

-Whatfix is designed to accelerate proficiency with new software and systems, and support employees at the moment of need.
-Whatfix offers a powerful solution to deliver personalized, step-by-step guidance that is embedded directly into the daily workflows, ensuring that employees not only learn but also apply new skills effortlessly as part of their regular activities.
+Whatfix is designed to accelerate proficiency with new software and systems, helping managers support employees in the moment of need.
+Whatfix offers a powerful solution to deliver personalized, step-by-step guidance embedded directly into daily workflows, ensuring that employees learn and apply new skills effortlessly as part of their regular activities.

-Consider using the following metrics to measure your training effectiveness:
+Consider using the following metrics to measure the effectiveness of your training:

-- Employee feedback: Post-training employee feedback helps determine whether or not the training helped your employees learn new skills.
+- Employee feedback: Post-training employee feedback helps determine whether training activities helped your employees learn new skills.

-- Assessments: Tests, quizzes or demonstrations help evaluate the skills, knowledge, and learnings gained by employees after the upskilling training programs.
+- Assessments: Tests, quizzes, or demonstrations help evaluate the skills, knowledge, and learnings employees gain after the upskilling training programs.

-- Post-training job proficiency: Observe your employees to figure out whether or not they’re using the newly gained skills in their day-to-day tasks.
+- Post-training job proficiency: Observe your employees to determine whether they’re using the newly gained skills in their day-to-day tasks.

 7 Training Methods to Upskill Employees

 There are various ways to reskill and upskill your workforce.
-You can choose the most appropriate one depending on your organization’s and individual employee’s needs:
+You can choose the most appropriate method or combination of methods depending on your organization’s and individual employees’ needs:

 1. Cross-training